Hypsibema missouriensis

-Discovery and History
+Discovery and naming

-Remains of Hypsibema missouriensis were first discovered in Bollinger County, Missouri by members of the Chronister family while they were digging a cistern, and were subsequently collected by Stewart, later nicknamed "Dinosaur Dan."
+Remains of Hypsibema missouriensis were first discovered in Bollinger County, Missouri by members of the Chronister family while they were digging a cistern, and were subsequently collected by Stewart.
 In 1942, Stewart, of the Missouri Geological Survey, had been examining clay near Glen Allen when he came upon a boy who led him to the family at work digging.
 According to Stewart, property owner Lulu Chronister had found several "unusual" bones while digging and had saved them.
 They had been found about 8 ft deep in the Chronisters' well, which had an overall depth of 24 ft, "imbedded in a black plastic clay."
 Stewart reported his discovery to the Smithsonian Institution, which bought the remains—thirteen vertebrae of a dinosaur's tail—from Chronister for US$50, which was later used to purchase a cow.
 Two other bones, of unknown type, were also recovered from the site, while one additional vertebrae had been given by Lulu Chronister to a friend.
 At the Smithsonian, the bones were analyzed but the species from which they originated was incorrectly identified.

 The site where the bones were found was largely untouched by paleontologists until around the 1970s and 1990s, when excavations restarted.
 Remains of other dinosaurs, fish, turtles, and plants have also been found, including teeth belonging to a member of the Tyrannosauroidea.
 Bone fragments of a dromaeosaur have also been unearthed in this area.
 Other parts of H. missouriensis, including dental remains and part of a jaw, have also been found.
 The variety of faunal remnants found at the Chronister site suggest that a large body of water once existed close to the area.